 How does it work?

 USB!
-You plug your phone into one of the Superbook’s USB ports (it has both full-size and Type-C inputs), and straight away your files and apps will be accessible.
+You plug your phone into one of the Superbook’s USB ports (it has both full-size and Type-C inputs), and your files and apps will be accessible straight away.
 You can open apps, write emails or play games on the Superbook’s 11.6in 768p screen.

 Basically, it’s another way of using your Android phone.
-It connects to the internet, networks and other devices by piggybacking on your phone’s data, Wi-Fi and Bluetooth.
-And even has special Android-specific keys for Home, Back, Menu and Recent, just like an Android phone or tablet.
+It connects to the Internet, networks and other devices by piggybacking on your phone’s data, Wi-Fi and Bluetooth.
+It even has special Android-specific keys for Home, Back, Menu and Recent, just like an Android phone or tablet.

 What sort of phone do I need?